hashicorp/vagrant/website/www/source/blog/2014-02-12-feature-preview-vagrant-1-5-rsync.html.markdown

 NFS, or rsync.

-NFS and VM shared folders are _not deprecated in any way_ and will be fully supported and improved for the forseeable future.
+NFS and VM shared folders are _not deprecated in any way_ and will be fully supported and improved for the foreseeable future.
 Vagrant has always been about choice and working with the technologies that work best for you and your team and rsync is now another really great choice Vagrant offers you.